 Are Maine Coon Cats Bad For Allergies?

-If you have your heart set on buying a Maine Coon, but suffer from cat allergies, don’t give up!
+If you have your heart set on buying a Maine Coon, but suffer from cat allergies, do not give up!

 Although Maine Coons are definitely not hypoallergenic (no cat actually is), you may potentially build up a tolerance to this breed over time.